factor1/prelude-wp/README.md

 # Prelude #

-Prelude is a starter theme, gulp stack and structure for crafting custom Wordpress themes.
+Prelude is a starter theme, gulp tasks and structure for crafting custom Wordpress themes.

 ## Features ##